ijlee2/ember-codemod-add-component-signatures/CONTRIBUTING.md

-# Contributing to ember-codemod-args-to-signature
+# Contributing to ember-codemod-add-component-signatures

-Open source projects like `ember-codemod-args-to-signature` live on your words of encouragement and contribution.
+Open source projects like `ember-codemod-add-component-signatures` live on your words of encouragement and contribution.
 Please give feedback, report issues, or submit pull requests!

 Here are some guidelines to help you and everyone else.